A club can apply for a club premises certificate for any premises which are occupied and used regularly for club purposes.

 - a person involved in a business near the premises or a body representing such a person

-An interested party may request a review of the club premises certificate.
+An interested party can request a review of the club premises certificate.
 The local licensing authority will give reasons for their response to the application in a notice.

-An interested party may appeal if they argue that a certificate should not have been granted or that different or additional conditions or limitations on activities should have been made.
-They may also appeal against any variation of a condition.
+An interested party can appeal if they argue that a certificate should not have been granted or that different or additional conditions or limitations on activities should have been made.
+They can also appeal against any variation of a condition.

 Appeals against the decision of a review can be made.